A Livid Lady's Guide to Getting Even: Others

-Elizabeth's adopted daughter.
-She is an artificially created spirit with affinities for fire.
+Sylvia's cruel father.
+He is killed by Barl under Elizabeth's orders.

 Media

 Light novel

-Metabo Hagure originally began posting the series as a web novel on the online service Shōsetsuka ni Narō on October 6, 2020.
-After being one of the winners of the HJ Novel Award for the first half of 2021, it was picked up for publication by Hobby Japan, which began publishing it under its HJ Novels imprint.
-The first volume was released on May 19, 2022; seven volumes have been released as of August 2025.
+Written by Metabo Hagure, the series began as a web novel on the online service Shōsetsuka ni Narō on October 6, 2020.
+After being one of the winners of the HJ Novel Award for the first half of 2021, Hobby Japan picked up the series for publishing under its HJ Novels imprint, with the first volume released on May 19, 2022.
+Eight volumes have been released as of July 2026.
 The series is licensed in English by J-Novel Club.